0xkzam/cryptography/README.md

     - For each character, compute `(ax+b) mod m` and convert the result back to a letter
 - <code>Decrypt(c) = a<sup>-1</sup>(c-b) mod m</code>
     - Find <code>a<sup>-1</sup> mod n</code> using Extended Euclidean Algorithm
-- Standard implementation can be found [here](https://github.com/0xkzam/cryptography/blob/main/classical/Affine.py).
+- A basic implementation of the standard algorithm can be found [here](https://github.com/0xkzam/cryptography/blob/main/classical/Affine.py).